Medically reviewed by Drugs.com. Last updated on Oct 15, 2020.

 Central nervous system: Foreign body sensation of eye (1% to 5%), headache (1% to 5%)

 Ophthalmic: Conjunctival hyperemia (1% to 6%), blepharitis (1% to 5%), blurred vision (1% to 5%), epiphora (1% to 5%), eye discharge (1% to 5%), eye irritation (1% to 5%), eye pruritus (1% to 5%), stinging of eyes (1% to 5%), visual disturbance (1% to 5%)

 • Contact lens wearers: Remove contact lens prior to administration and wait 15 minutes before reinserting.

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson 2002; Lucente 2000; Shelley 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade 1986; CDC 1984).
 See manufacturer's labeling.

 • Appropriate use: To avoid contamination, do not touch vial tip to eyelids or other surfaces.

-Adverse events were not observed following the use of oral cyclosporine in animal reproduction studies.
 Serum concentrations are below the limit of detection (<0.1 ng/mL) following ophthalmic use; fetal exposure following ophthalmic administration is not expected.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.